TacoBadger/US-Baby-Names-Dataset-Project-2/README.md

 SELECT * FROM state_names_baby
 ```

-*SELECT * commands to return everything in the dataset.*
+The *SELECT * command will return all the tables in the dataset.*

 ## Cleaning the dataset and sorting it accordingly